 Seed collection and propagation

 Collect seeds between January and December.
 Collect capsules that are large and hard with closed valves, preferably collect from older, woody capsules.
 Place the capsules in a tray and leave to dry for at least two weeks or until all the valves are open.
 Then place all the capsules into a bucket with a lid if possible and shake hard to dislodge the seeds from the capsules.
 Use a sieve to separate the seeds from the capsules.
 The fine material will contain the seeds and other flowering material.
 It is very difficult to separate the seeds from this other material as the size, shape and weight are very similar.
 However the seeds will be a darker brown and more fleshy looking.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 100%.
 Seeds are non-dormant, viable seed should germinate readily.

 |Location||No. of seeds|

 30,000 (8.72 g)